Grades 1 and 2 - Rainbow

 Beyond Core Academics

-First and second graders attend each resource class (Art, Music, Spanish, coding, and PE) twice a week and Coding class once a week.
+First and second graders attend each resource class (Art, Music, Spanish, and PE) twice a week and Coding class once a week.
 The content of resource classes may mesh with what is being taught in the regular classroom.
 For example, for a recent Art project that complemented the class unit study of medieval times, students learned about the purpose of castles, including the use of crenellation on turrets and gothic arches, draw bridges, and moats and incorporated their learning in drawing and paintings.
-End-of-unit celebrations showcase student work and often integrate the Arts, Spanish, and PE resources.
+End-of-unit celebrations showcase student work and often integrate Art, Music, PE, and Spanish resources.

 Learning Time Management

 How do you teach first and second graders about deadlines and managing their time?

 Choice time is one of the most popular times of the day; the work done at this time is important to students.
 There’s required work and optional work.
 A “top priority” system provides specific due dates for some of the centers, creating a situation in which students have to organize their time and make choices that allow them to meet deadlines.
-When things are not finished on time, the appropriate consequence of having a teacher make your choices for you is a motivating factor to improve your time management the following week.
+When things are not finished on time, the appropriate consequence of having a teacher make your choices for you is a motivating factor to improve time management the following week.